dbolotov/getting_and_cleaning_data_project/CodeBook.md

 ## Codebook

-- This codebook describes variables and structure of the second tidy dataset produced by the code in run_analysis.R.
+- This codebook describes variables and structure of the second tidy dataset produced by the code in `run_analysis.R`.

 - This dataset shows mean values for a subset of accelerometer and gyroscope features, grouped by Subject and Activity.